claustres/quasar-feathers-tutorial/README.md

 ### Frontend

 Helpfully Quasar comes with a built-in [chat component](http://quasar-framework.org/components/chat.html) that we will use to display our messages.
 We will also use the built-in [chat list](http://quasar-framework.org/components/list.html#Chat-List) to list available people.
 Last, we will use a simple [text input](http://quasar-framework.org/components/input-textbox.html#Floating-Label) to send messages in the chat room.
 Inside the component these data are respectively stored in **$data.messages**, **$data.users**, **$data.message**.
-The final template of the **Chat.vue** component is thus the following:
+The final template of the **src/components/Chat.vue** component is thus the following:
 ```html
 <div class="layout">
   <div class="row fit">